0%

 if (error.response?.status === 403 || error.response?.status === 401) {

 setMessage('Authentication failed.
+Your session expired or is invalid.
 Please log in again.');

-handleLogout(); // Force logout on authentication failure
+handleLogout(); // Force logout on authentication failure.
+Don't leave them in limbo.

 } else {

-setMessage(error.response?.data?.error || 'Failed to generate content.');
+setMessage(error.response?.data?.error || 'Failed to generate content.
+Backend problem?');

 }